Rabies in Colorado

 How do I know if an animal has rabies?

 - The first sign of rabies is usually a change in the animal’s behavior.
 Animals may act more aggressive or more tame than usual.
 Nocturnal animals such as skunks, foxes and bats may be out during the day.
 Rabid animals may stagger, tremble, or seem weak.
 Bats may be found on the ground, unable to fly.
 Rabid animals may appear agitated and excited or paralyzed and frightened.
 Sometimes, rabid animals do not show any signs of illness before death from rabies.
 If a wild animal does not run away when you approach it, it may be sick or injured.
 Do not try to help it.
-If an animal is acting strangely, stay away from the animal and call your local animal control office or the Colorado Division of Wildlife.
+If an animal is acting strangely, stay away from the animal and contact your local health department.
 The only way to tell whether a wild animal has rabies is to test its brain.
 If a dog, cat, or ferret is alive 10 days after biting a person, the dog, cat, or ferret did not have rabies at the time of the bite.

 Why are there concerns about skunks and rabies?

-- Rabies is a viral infection that affects the nervous system of mammals, including humans.
-The disease is almost always fatal to both people and animals.
-Skunk rabies spreads rapidly and infects large numbers of skunks.
+- Skunk rabies spreads rapidly and infects large numbers of skunks.
 The disease often spreads to other wildlife and pets, making human exposure a real concern.
-Humans and animals are much more likely to come into contact with skunks because they live on the ground.
-Because skunks may seek shelter and food where pets and livestock live, there is much more opportunity for the pets or livestock to interact with skunks.
+Because skunks live on the ground, humans and animals are much more likely to come into contact with them.
+Skunks may seek shelter and food where pets and livestock live, making contact more likely.

 How will I know if a skunk or bat has bitten one of my animals?

 - It is extremely difficult to see a bat bite, even on a human who knows where he or she was bitten.
-Bat teeth are so small they leave almost no mark behind, but still are able to transmit saliva and rabies.
+Bat bites leave almost no mark behind but can spread saliva and rabies.
 Skunk teeth also are small enough that it may be difficult to tell whether a pet has been bitten.
-Any animal that is found unattended or in close contact with a skunk or bat is assumed to be at risk for rabies, unless rabies testing of the wild animal shows it is negative.
+Any animal that is found unattended or in close contact with a skunk or bat is assumed to be at risk for rabies unless rabies testing of the wild animal shows it is negative.

 What is the best way to avoid rabies?

-- Keep your pets current on rabies vaccinations, and avoid contact with wildlife.
+- Keep your pets up to date on rabies shots, and avoid contact with wildlife.
 A licensed veterinarian will ensure your animals are properly vaccinated by keeping the vaccine at proper temperatures, ensuring your animal is old enough and healthy enough for vaccination, and keeping proper records.

-Eight ways to protect yourself & your family:
+Eight ways to protect yourself and your family

 - Do not feed, touch or adopt wild animals, and be cautious of stray dogs and cats.
 Rabid animals do not always appear vicious!